5jt/dyalog-cookbook/manuscript/09_testing.md

 ### Cleaning up

-Although we have been careful and removed anything that test cases might have left behind (in particular those that failed) in all our test cases, we have not cleaned up after ourselves: the directory `∆Path` points to should be removed.
+Although we have been careful and made sure that every single test case cleans up after itself (in particular those that failed), we have not removed the directory `∆Path` points to.
 We can achieve this by introducing a function `Cleanup`:

 ~~~
 :Namespace Tests